zicoz18/erc20-as-subnet-gas-token-tutorial/submitted version/README.md

 ### Variables

-Secondly we will create a `variables` folder at the root of the project to store some updated values such as contract address.
+Secondly we will create a `variables` folder at the root of the project to store some updated values such as contract addresses.

 Inside the `variables` folder create `contractAddresses.js` but do not put anything in it.
 This file will be auto generated whenever we deploy some contracts.